bioinfo-pf-curie/mpiBWA/README.md

 Rational:<br />

-The current version of mpiBWA creates noe big sam file.
-In some cases this file is too big of several tera bytes. <br />
+The current version of mpiBWA creates one big SAM file.
+In some cases this SAM is big of several tera bytes. <br />
-This is difficult for the sorting program to deal with files that big.
-So the idea with this version is to create a sam file by chromosom. <br />
+This is difficult for the sorting to deal with files that big.
+The idea with this version is to create a SAM file by chromosom. <br />
-Each chromosom name come from the header line of the genome reference. <br />

-This way the sam file to sort and markdup is much smaller so wee need less RAM and CPU. <br />
+Each chromosom's name come from the header line of the genome reference.
+This way the sam file to sort and markdup is much smaller and we need less RAM and CPU. <br />
 The extra overhead of the splitting is negligible compare with previous version.<br />

-Now we can sort individual chromosom in parallel. <br />
+Now we can sort individual chromosom in parallel.
+For instance the chr1 of 300X WGS is equivalent to a 23X. <br />

-Warning: this version is in construction.
+Warning: this version is under construction.
 It has been tested in the case the fastq files are trimmed.
-Another tests are conducted.<br />
+Another tests are conducted.
+The sorting program has not updated to deal with chromosom independantly.<br />
+This is under construction too.<br />

 How to use: in the Makefile.am replace the line <br />